sccn/PACTools/README.md

 ## Plugin Architecture and Workflow
 ### Plugin architecture
-The plugin ERPAC is developed as an EEGLAB plugin.
+The plugin PAC Tools is developed as an EEGLAB plugin.
 Given this, it shares the same philosophy regarding the functions structure and hierarchy as well as data formats(.set) as EEGLAB.
 Functions in EEGLAB are designed to provide users, both novice and expert Matlab users, with an easy and flexible usage.
 Depending on their level of Matlab expertise, users can either interact only with the graphics interface (GUI), else they can call functions directly from the Matlab command line or write their own Matlab scripts using EEGLAB functions and structures.
-This arrangement defines the hierarchy implemented by the two-level functions used in ERPAC toolbox.
+This arrangement defines the hierarchy implemented by the two-level functions used in PAC Tools.

  Specifically in the plugin, the top layer function pop_pac.m provides its own GUI.
 Called with no (or few) arguments (as from the EEGLAB GUI), this function pops up a query window to gather additional parameter choices.
 The pop\_pac.m function can also be called directly from the Matlab command line or from Matlab scripts.

 As the top-layer function, pop_pac.m  provides the front-end interface for the toolbox it also serves as the bridge to the inner layer function, eeg\_pac.m.
 Users with a high level of Matlab/EEGLAB expertise can call this function directly by providing all the inputs required.
 The function eeg\_pac.m is indeed, the core function of the toolbox and is responsible for processing and parsing the input data and options in order to distribute it to the functions in charge of the computation of each of the PAC methods mentioned in the section [Methods Implemented in the Toolbox](#methods-implemented-in-the-toolbox).

 ### Plug-in setup
-To setup the plugin copy the *pop_pac* folder to the EEGLAB folder located in *../eeglab/plugins/* and then restart EEGLAB.
+To setup PAC Tools, copy the *pop_pac* folder to the EEGLAB folder located in *../eeglab/plugins/* and then restart EEGLAB.
 Once a dataset is loaded, the toolbox can be located under the menu *Tools* in EEGLAB (see figure below).
 <center>
 <img src="doc/img/eeglab_toolbox_menu.jpg" alt="drawing" width="400"/>
 </center>

 ### Graphical user interface
 In its current version, the toolbox provide basic function to compute and visualize PAC that can be executed either from command line calls or from graphical user interfaces (GUI) created for these ends.
-The GUI can be invoked from the mEEGLAB menu *Tools >  ERPAC Tool*.
+The GUI can be invoked from the mEEGLAB menu *Tools >  PAC Tools*.
 Here we will be given the option to *Estimate PAC* or *Visualize PAC*.
 In the following subsections we explain each of these two options.

 #### Computing PAC with pop_pac
-To invoke the GUI to compute PAC from the EEGLAB  GUI, click the menu *Tools >  ERPAC Tool > Estimate PAC*, otherwise you can launch the gui from the command line by typing `EEG = pop_pac(EEG)`.
+To invoke the GUI to compute PAC from the EEGLAB  GUI, click the menu *Tools >  PAC Tools > Estimate PAC*, otherwise you can launch the gui from the command line by typing `EEG = pop_pac(EEG)`.
 The figure below shows the graphical user interface of the toolbox.

 <center>
 <img  style="float: center;" src="doc/img/fig_gui_erpac_sample.jpg"  width="500"/>